gemini-testing/testplane-storybook/README.md

 # hermione-storybook

-A [storybook](https://github.com/storybookjs/storybook) addon that makes it easy to write hermione tests on storybook component and speeds up their execution time.
+A hermione plugin that makes it easy to write [hermione](https://github.com/gemini-testing/hermione) tests on [storybook](https://github.com/storybookjs/storybook) components:
+- Adds automatic screenshot tests for storybook stories;
+- Adds an ability to write hermione tests for storybook stories right inside of the stories.

 ## Installation